wvchallenges/se-challenge-payroll/README.md

 # Wave Software Development Challenge

-Applicants for the [Software
-developer](https://wave.bamboohr.co.uk/jobs/view.php?id=1) role at Wave must complete the following challenge, and submit a solution prior to the onsite interview.
+Applicants for the Full-stack Developer role at Wave must complete the following challenge, and submit a solution prior to the onsite interview.